A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Performance Results

 \subsection{Scaling on SuperMUC}

 As a first experiment, we consider the constant-coefficient Laplacian on a cube, discretized with $\mathcal Q_2$ elements, and compare the runtime on a uniform mesh against an adaptively refined case with the annulus refinement.
 The adaptive mesh is set up such that the number of cells matches with the number of cells in the uniform case within 2\%.
 The computations are run on phase 1 of SuperMUC, providing nodes with $2\times 8$ cores of Intel Xeon E5-2680 (Sandy Bridge), connected via an Infiniband FDR10 fabric.
 For pre- and post-smoothing, a Chebyshev iteration of the Jacobi method with Chebyshev degree five, i.e., five matrix-vector products, is selected \cite{adams03smoothing}.
+The relatively high degree of the Chebyshev smoother is the result of an experimental study for the best run time for the chosen implementation described below on uniform grids.
+Most important to the decision is the mixed-precision setup with smoothing done in single precision as described in \cite{kronbichler2019gpu,fehn2019hybrid}.
 The parameters of the Chebyshev polynomial are set to damp contributions in the eigenvalue range $[0.08 \bar{\lambda}_{\text{max},\ell}, 1.2 \bar{\lambda}_{\text{max},\ell}]$ on each level $\ell >0$.
 The estimate $\bar{\lambda}_{\text{max},\ell}$ of the largest eigenvalue of the matrix $A_\ell$ is computed by a conjugate gradient iteration with 10 iterations from an initial vector of zero mean constructed as $(-5.5, -4.5, \ldots, 4.5, 5.5, -5.5, -4.5, \ldots)^T$.
 As a coarse solver, the Chebyshev iteration is selected with a degree chosen such that a priori error estimate of the Chebyshev iteration ensures a residual reduction by $10^3$, now for the full eigenvalue range of the coarse level matrix determined by a conjugate gradient solution to a relative tolerance in the unpreconditioned residual of $10^{-3}$.
+The coarse grid tolerance is chosen as a balance between the accuracy needed to not influence the convergence rate of the V-cycle for the chosen smoother (see section 5.1 of~\cite{kronbichler2019gpu} for a detailed study) and its cost.
+Sine the coarse grid only consists of a single cell in this experiment, the number of iterations is less than 5 in both 2D and 3D.